paoloadb/rdkafka/README.md

 # rdkafka

-node-rdkafka producer, consumer, and streamconsumer POC
+My Proof of Concept code for node-rdkafka producer, consumer, and streamconsumer